Why Explore Nepal with TEP?

 As you enter the village of Kagbeni, you will pass colorful doors adorned with Khenis, or ‘ghost eaters,’ which protect stores, homes and places of worship from evil spirits.
 You are now in the forbidden Kingdom of Mustang, one of the most sacred regions on the planet.
 Be prepared to step back in time.
 Mustang is one of the only places on earth that has remained relatively unchanged for the past 2,000 years.

-Nepal’s Best Guides
+Nepal’s Premier Guides

 Experience Mustang with the finest guides in Nepal.
 Our guides have been leading adventures to Nepal for over forty years and are the pioneers of trekking in the Himalayas.
 They are native to the surrounding areas of the Khumbu region, which provides our guests with an authentic and cultural travel experience.

 For your nights off the trail, relax in the comfort and luxury of our 4 and 5 Star Premium accommodations – featuring some of the finest resorts in Nepal.
 On the trail, our cooks curate local cuisines sure to take your taste-buds on a journey through the history and culture of the Nepalese people.